ypaq/ddmin/README.md

 It's not that different.
-The quickcheck approach lets you write generators for input data and automatically reduces this generated data to find minimal counterexamples that fail the properties you have defined.
+The quickcheck approach lets you write generators for input data and automatically reduces this generated data to find minimal counterexamples that fail the properties you have defined (see [1](http://www.quviq.com/)[2](http://proper.softlab.ntua.gr/)).
 For the quickcheck approach you need a clear understanding how to model the inner workings of what you want to test.

-The key difference is that you have the input already at hand.
+When using Delta Debugging you have the input already at hand.
 Generally this input is too large to make a reasonable test case, hence you want to reduce it.
 You can use delta debugging on any input data that you can chunk, including:

 * plain text (e.g. lines, words, characters),
-* structured data like HTML/XML tags, binary formats, computer programs (see [1]),
+* structured data like HTML/XML tags, binary formats, computer programs (see [3](http://blog.regehr.org/archives/749)),
 * messages sent to an Erlang process collected from a trace to facilitate a record-replay approach.
   This approach is show-cased with a simple test (see `test/record_replay_test.erl`).

 It remains up to the user to find a reasonable chunking method for input data.

 Furthermore, a minimal test case can help to improve the quickcheck generators and properties you have defined so far.

+More information on Delta Debugging can be found on the page of the Software Engineering Chair of Andreas Zeller [4](http://www.st.cs.uni-saarland.de/dd/).

 How to build?
 -------------